tjercus/privateer-app/README.md

 ## features

-- one offline slice, works with a normal Redux Toolkit slice (in-memory Redux store)
 - two related and connected online slices which connect with a mocked REST back-end The slices are connected to the REST back-end with RTK-Query.
 They contain related data
 - Visma UI look-and-feel